heiko73/data2mqtt/README.md

     Fetch data from a URL and publish it via MQTT.

     positional arguments:
-      url                   The URL from which to fetch data (supports HTTP/HTTPS). (default: None) mqtt_ip               The IP address of the MQTT server. (default: None) mqtt_port             The port of the MQTT server. (default: None)
+      url                   The URL from which to fetch data (supports HTTP/HTTPS). mqtt_ip               The IP address of the MQTT server (default: localhost) mqtt_port             The port of the MQTT server (default: 1883).
+You can also specify the port by adding it to the mqtt_ip parameter, separated by a colon (e.g. 192.168.0.1:1883).

     options:
       -h, --help            show this help message and exit